nephio-project/nephio/controllers/repo-operator/README.md

 The repo controller is a k8s controller acting on `repository.infra.nephio.org` and handles the lifecycle of the repository in gitea.

-For each repo cr it creates/updates/deletes the following resources:
+For each repo cr the `repo-controller` creates/deletes the following resources:
 - repository in gitea
 - access token to the repository in gitea
-- a secret in k8s representing the access token to access the gitea repo. it is created in the namepsace where the controller runs.
-For Nephio this would be `nephio-system`
+- a secret in k8s representing the access token to access the gitea repo.
+The secret is created in the same namespace as the cr.
+When working with `config-sync` this must be `config-management-system` since the secret must be created in namespace: `config-management-system`

+There is no update, so if a change is required it should be handled directly in gitea or delete/create the repository.

 ## implementation